qudini/gom/README.md

 #### .converters(myConvertersInstance)

-All your resolver methods will return `CompletableFuture`s behind the scene.
-If their don't, then the returned value will be wrapped into `CompletableFuture#completedFuture` anyway, so don't worry.
-But what if the returned value is "future-capable", while just needs a "conversion"?
-This is where GOM's converters are useful.
+All your resolver methods will return `CompletableFuture`s behind the scene (if they don't, the returned value will be wrapped into `CompletableFuture#completedFuture` automatically).
+GOM's converters are useful if the returned value is "future-capable" but just needs a "conversion".

 For example, say you're using [Project Reactor](https://projectreactor.io/)'s reactive types `Mono` and `Flux`, you can provide a converter for both of these types so that the returned value becomes "graphql-java compliant".
 A converter takes the instance it needs to convert plus the GraphQL query context, and returns the converted value.
 In this case: